python/pythonineducation.org/README.rst

 ~~~~~~~~~~~

 This site uses wok_.
 To install wok and other dependencies, run
-``pip install -r requirements.txt``. wok currently only works with Python2.7.
+``pip install -r requirements.txt``. wok currently only works with Python 2.7.

-wok build the site by assembling several components:
+wok builds the site by assembling several components:

 * Pages are found in ``content/``.
 Pages may be HTML, Markdown_ or reStrcturedText_, and contain some YAML metadata.
 * Statuc files are found in ``media/``.